OgreTransporter/qtk/README.md

 If you see a small triangle floating by a model it represents the light source that is being used for the shader rendering the model.
 These appear on models using phong, specular, and diffuse lighting techniques.

+Object names can be double-clicked in the tree view panel for quick camera navigation.
+All panels and toolbars are dockable widgets that can be popped out and reorganized as needed.
+Panels can be stacked to create a docked widget with tabs.
+The central widget that provides the camera view into the scene cannot be detached from the main window in this way.
+See the `View` menu to enable debug console widgets for open scenes or reopen previously closed panels.

 ![](resources/screenshot.png)